-Table 16 VLAN: Static VLAN
+Table 17 VLAN: Static VLAN

 LABEL DESCRIPTION ACTIVE Select this check box to activate the VLAN settings.
 Name Enter a descriptive name for the VLAN group for identification purposes.
 VLAN Group ID Enter the VLAN ID for this static entry; the valid range is between 1 and 4094.
 Port The port number identifies the port you are configuring.
 Settings in this row apply to all ports.
-Use this row only if you want to make some settings the same for all po row first to set the common settings and then make adjustments on a p basis.
+Use this row only if you want to make some settings the same for all ports.
+Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
-Control Select Normal for the port to dynamically join this VLAN group using G the default selection.
+Control Select Normal for the port to dynamically join this VLAN group using GVRP.
+This is the default selection.
 Select Fixed for the port to be a permanent member of this VLAN group.
 Select Forbidden if you want to prohibit the port from joining this VLAN group.
 Tagging Select TX Tagging if you want the port to tag all outgoing frames transmitted with this VLAN Group ID.
-Add Click Add to save your changes to the switch's run-time memory.
-The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
-Cancel Click Cancel to reset the fields.
-Clear Click Clear to start configuring the screen again.
-VID This field displays the ID number of the VLAN group.
-Click the number to edit the VLAN settings.
-Active This field indicates whether the VLAN settings are enabled (Yes) or disabled (No).
-Name This field displays the descriptive name for this VLAN group.
-Delete Click Delete to remove the selected entry from the summary table.
-Cancel Click Cancel to clear the Delete check boxes.